-Please apply online using the link at the bottom right of the screen marked ‘Apply Now’
+Please complete an online Expression of Interest form using the link at the bottom right of the screen marked ‘Apply Now’

-You can return to your online application form as many times as is needed, and save it as you go along.
-The online application link can also be shared with colleagues, or other parties, if more than one person needs to contribute to the application.
+You can return to your online expression of interest form as many times as is needed, and save it as you go along.
+The online form link can also be shared with colleagues, or other parties, if more than one person needs to contribute to the form.

 - A constitution/governing document/set of rules, that sets out the purpose of your organisation and how it is managed.

-- A copy of your most recent annual accounts or financial records.
+- A copy of your most recent annual accounts or financial records (if not already publicly available).
 If you do not have financial records that cover a full year then you will need to provide the records you currently have.

 - A safeguarding policy if your organisation works directly with children or vulnerable adults.

 - If your application is successful, we will also request a copy of a bank statement or other evidence of a bank account in the name of your organisation.
 The bank account must have at least 2 signatories.
 Alternatively, if you belong to a small organisation that does not have a bank account another charitable organisation can look after the funds for you, but you must provide written authorisation from the organisation that will do this.